 Getting young and old involved in environmental projects

 The 49th Scouts Group Rumney is based in the East of Cardiff.
-They have 75 active members and around 150 wider members, they were able to involve around 75 people in the Renew Wales project.
+They have 75 active members and around 150 wider members, they were able to involve around 75 local people in the Renew Wales project.

 The project Renew Wales supported them with was a gardening project.
 It allowed them to develop a patch of garden adjacent to their scout hall.
 The project involved helping the group to grow vegetables and fruit and to grow some flowers.